aadilchishty/simple/docs.md

 Note that this toothbrush is totally safe to use for children, adults, pets, wildlife, trees, and more.

-The toothbrush requires [need additional info here].
+The toothbrush requires 5,000 triple A (AAA) batteries.